infantium/infantium-sdk2-docs/docs/source/quick_start.rst

 on content with different associated node a walk must be notified to SDK.
 The walk will be validated for invalid jumps and if succeeded, walker will point to selected node_id.

+Note: In unity WalkerManager is automatically instantiated when creating an instance of InfantiumSDK.

 .. code-block:: java

     // Get walker from walker manager